 - 12 baby artichokes or 2 regular artichokes, as fresh and pliable as possible (the artichokes at farmer's markets are often very fresh)

-- half or part of a lemon, to rub on the cut parts of the artichokes
+- 1 lemon, to rub on the cut parts of the artichokes

 - ground black pepper

 - oil with a high smoking point (such as peanut oil) for frying, enough to fill a deep pot with several inches of oil

 - Dipping sauce (such as a flavored aioli, ranch dressing, or Sriracha mayonnaise*)

 - (optional) herbs (such as parsley, basil, sage, mint, or other leafy green herbs) to use as a fried garnish (Basil is my favorite.)

 here for more detailed information on how to trim baby artichokes.
 Regular artichokes are trimmed similarly, except that the hair covering the inside of the heart needs to be scraped out (this is easiest with a round tipped knife, such as a butter knife), the inner purple leaves with a thorn on top should be plucked out too, and the green parts of the stem should be shaved off (the green outer parts of the stem has tough strands, the inner white part of the stem is tasty and edible).

 Gently spread the leaves of the trimmed raw artichokes as far apart as you can without breaking them.
 This works best with very fresh artichokes, since they are more pliable and less brittle.